Football Weekends break: Stockholm, July 2019!

 You’ll want to choose the best flight routes and times that work for you so we let you make your own arrangements: flights are not included in this package.

 There are daily flights from UK and Irish airports to the three Stockholm Airports – Arlanda (ARN), Skavsta (NYO) and Västerås (VST).
-We recommend you search for flights that arrive by early/ mid afternoon on Friday, July 13, as our welcome gathering will take place from around 5pm.
+We recommend you search for flights that arrive by early/ mid afternoon on Friday, July 12, as our welcome gathering will take place from around 5pm, but it’s not crucial.
 When you choose to return from Monday morning onwards is entirely up to you!

 All these airports are connected to Stockholm city centre by comfortable Flygbussarna express buses, with single fares just £7-£11pp.
 We will give you full guidance and info on making these transfers.